danielmalvaez/danielmalvaez/README.md

 # Hello!
 My steemed fella...

 Welcome to project space where most of the incredible magic happens and where the talent and technical skills can be put in practice.
 Feel free to take a glance to all the projects I have participated in.
-(Not all, some of them are unfortunately private for very well known privacy concerns).
+(My bad, not all as some of them are unfortunately private for very well-known privacy concerns).

 Fun fact : I always believed that I was a city guy living in urban spaces, but after my Californian life plot twist now I consider myself an outdoor-activities lover with hiking and watersports on top of such beatiful list.

-#### Current Mood :

-Exchange student at UCLA.
-Data Science Senior Student at IIMAS, UNAM.

 #### My social media:
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/daniel-malvaez/)